-Each contestant will start with a maximum two-minute presentation to introduce themselves and their dish, and may describe briefly their inspiration in choosing that dish, or their experience in 4-H and the Food and Nutrition Project.
+Each contestant will start with a maximum three-minute presentation to introduce themselves and their dish.
+You should describe your inspiration in choosing that dish and how it relates to the theme, Budget Wise Recipes.
+You may wish to include your experience in 4-H and the Food and Nutrition Project.

-2. Ouestion and Answer
+2. Question and Answer

-Judges will have the opportunity to spend up to five additional minutes asking questions applicable to the attached scorecard.
+Judges will have the opportunity for a five-minute interview asking questions applicable to the attached scorecard.
 It includes but is not limited to basic nutrition, food safety, preparation and project experiences.
+Being familiar with the information from the recommended resources in the Guidelines will improve your interview success.